Los Angeles Music CenterLos Angeles Music Center anaheimer

 The main concert hall looks spacious and elegant, with seats terraced around the stage and a stunning pipe organ towering above the orchestra.

-During intermission, the bar offered some basic cocktails, a few wines, and some snacks.
-I think the selection needs some improvement.
+During intermission, the bar offered some basic cocktails, wines, and snacks.
+In my opinion, the selection needs some improvement.

-Also, by the time some people got their snacks, it was time to get back to the performance.
+Also, by the time some people got their snacks, it was time to return to the performance.
 I was lucky to know that you can order your drinks and snacks ahead of time and have them ready on a table during intermission.

 The Broad Museum